 - Put leftovers away, secured in tightly sealed containers.
 Don't leave them out for tomorrow.

 - Eliminate “harborage" or shelter for pests.
-Don’t allow piles of loose papers to accumulate, get rid of empty boxes, paper shopping bags and other types of clutter.
+Don’t allow piles of loose papers to accumulate, and get rid of empty boxes, paper shopping bags and other types of clutter.

 - Put trash where it belongs; don’t leave it in the hallway or stairwell.